 The Facility Fee is payable in full at the time of acceptance in order to secure a place.
 If payment is not received within 7 calendar days of receipt of the school’s invoice, priority will be given to other applicants.
 The Facility Fee is a one-time administrative fee that is non-refundable.
 The full amount applies regardless of enrolment date.

 The PEI will notify the Student within three (3) working days upon knowledge of any of the following:

 The Student should be informed in writing of alternative study arrangements (if any), and also be entitled to a refund of the entire Course Fees and Miscellaneous Fees already paid should the Student decide to withdraw, within seven (7) working days of the above notice.

 If the Student withdraws from the Course for any reason other than those stated in Clause 2.1, the PEI will, within seven (7) working days of receiving the Student’s written notice of withdrawal, refund to the Student an amount based on the table in Schedule D of the PEI Student Contract.

-In the event that the Student and the PEI are unable to resolve a dispute in accordance with the grievance procedure referred to in Clause 5.2, the Student and the PEI may refer the dispute to the Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) through the CPE Student Services Centre for mediation prior to instituting any legal action.
+In the event that the Student and the PEI are unable to resolve a dispute amicably, the Student and the PEI may refer the dispute to the Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) through the CPE Student Services Centre (SSC) or email firstname.lastname@example.org for mediation prior to instituting any legal action.
 The Student and the PEI hereby agree to such procedures and to pay such fees as the Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) may prescribe from time to time for the purpose of resolving their dispute.